bigredwill/wsimons.com/src/pages/blog/2018-08-02-adventure-time.md

 ## Home.

 After a year of transience, I'm on American soil.
-I couldn't have imagined the experiences I had one year ago.
+One year ago I could not have imagined the experiences I would have.
 I am more aware of myself, my needs, and what I can do with out.
 Living out of a backpack really put life in perspective for me.

 Now, I'm ready to be productive.
 I moved my things from San Francisco to Seattle, on a new adventure of living and working in the Pacific North West.
 Although I enjoyed being a nomad, I am happy to set down some roots for the foreseeable future.